Eat & Drink

 Chill out like the locals

-Yatai are concentrated in four main areas across the city: Nagahama, Watanabe-dori, Nakasu , and Hakata .
+Yatai are concentrated in two main areas across the city: Tenjin and Nakasu .
 Each yatai seats around ten people, and you'll be packed shoulder to shoulder with your neighbors.
 They are excellent places to experience Fukuoka culture and meet locals over a bowl of ramen, freshly grilled yakitori, or even a plate of snails in garlic butter.

-In 2017, 28 new stalls opened in various locations across the city, upping the competition and adding several new genres of cuisine to the already busy scene.
+From 2017, 37 new stalls opened in various locations across the city, upping the competition and adding several new genres of cuisine to the already busy scene.

 While you can hardly go wrong with a yatai, the popularity of each is easily judged by the queue of eager punters.
 Be warned, though, these aren't places for sitting around for long conversations over a single drink.
-Particularly at busy yatai, you'll be kindly but firmly asked to move along once you've finished your meal.
+Particularly at busy yatai, you should only stay as long as you're eating, and give up your seats to the next customers.

 * The information on this page may be subject to change due to COVID-19.